 - Students can earn credits for many universities and colleges in Canada and the USA.

-- Enrolling in Pre-AP courses prepares students for success in senior (grade 12) Advanced Placement courses (Calculus, Chemistry & Physics)
+- Enrolling in Pre-AP math courses prepares students for success in senior (grade 12) Advanced Placement courses Calculus

 - Pre-AP extends the current curriculum and enriches specific learning outcomes.